 The Z scale of model trains was created by Marklin in 1972, and it operates on 0-10 volts DC.

 You can add a locomotive with digital decoders for comprehensive control.

-A lot of people use the Z scale because it’s very distinctive, it stands out of the crowd with incredible details and at the same time you have a multitude of manufacturers providing these railroads, buildings, figures and locomotives in this size.
+A lot of people use the Z scale because it’s very distinctive, it stands out of the crowd with incredible details and at the same time, you have a multitude of manufacturers providing these railroads, buildings, figures, and locomotives of this size.

-What size do I need for Z and N scale?
+What size do I need for Z scale and N scale?

 If you do decide to go with a Z scale layout, then you will need a track gauge of 6.5 mm and the length of your average boxcar will be 23⁄4″.

 For an N scale layout, you’ll have a 33⁄4″ length of the boxcar, so it’s slightly longer.

 So from physical size, that’s something to be aware of; how much stuff you can fit in and around your layout, or if you even have the space for one of the other in a room of your house.